Jason Mateika, Ph.D.

 Areas of Interest

-Neural control of respiration in humans
+Neural control of respiratory and cardiovascular responses in humans during sleep

 Respiratory plasticity in response to intermittent hypoxia